 7. Masked Angelfish

 The highly uncommon masked angelfish can be found in its natural habitat in and around the Northwestern Hawaiian Islands.
-Collectors prize them for their stunning snow-white bodies.
+Collectors prize it for its stunning snow-white body.

 Masked angelfish are only available to experienced collectors for $30,000, so if you can buy one of the most expensive boats in the world, you might be able to afford to have one of these most expensive fish in your tank.